vyos/vyos-documentation/docs/configexamples/tunnelbroker-ipv6.rst

 Tunnelbroker.net (IPv6)
 #######################

-This guides walks through the setup of https://www.tunnelbroker.net/ for an IPv6 Tunnel.
+This guide walks through the setup of https://www.tunnelbroker.net/ for an IPv6 Tunnel.

 Prerequisites